-What is Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage....
-(Medigap) Plan K?
+What is Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.
+Plan K?

 Medicare Plan K saves its policyholders money by only paying 50% of most of its covered benefits.
-The exception is the Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc....
-Coinsurance is a percentage of the total you are required to pay for a medical service. ... and hospital costs for an extra year (after you’ve used up what Original Medicare covers).
+The In a Medicare Part D plan, an exception is a type of prescription drug coverage determination.
+You must request an exception, and your doctor must send a supporting statement explaining the medical reason for the... is the Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.
+Coinsurance is a percentage of the total you are required to pay for a medical service. and hospital costs for an extra year (after you’ve used up what Original Medicare covers).
 Plan K covers these costs in full.
 See our Medicare Supplement Plan Comparison Chart to compare all plans side-by-side.

 The trade-off with this plan is that the monthly premium is lower and there’s an annual out-of-pocket limit.
 The cost-sharing and out-of-pocket limit with Plan K make it more like a Medicare Advantage plan in terms of overall cost, but you retain freedom of choice with Plan K.